gcky/etl-project-website/user-docs.md

 # Data Viewing

-After Tungsten has successfully parsed your data file, you will be directed to the **Transform** tab in the main page.
+After Willow has successfully parsed your data file, you will be directed to the **Transform** tab in the main page.
 The Transform tab consists of two parts, the toolbar on the right and the data table on the left.

 <div class="tableOfContents">
     <ol>